 New variations of fried chicken recipes pop up every day, but maybe new isn’t always better.
-This video recipe for 18th Century fried chicken has already garnered over one million views since it was posted on June 20.
+This video recipe for 18th Century fried chicken, which went viral last summer, has garnered over 1.5 million views since it was posted on June 20, 2016.
 Once you try it, you’ll understand why.

 The recipe comes from Nathan Bailey’s 1736 cookbook, Dictionarium Domesticum.
 YouTube user Jas.
 Townsend and Son, Inc. brought the recipe to life.